-(g) to enable the lines company to gain access to and remove any of its equipment following the termination of this agreement and for the period ending 6 months after the date that termination takes effect; and
+- (g) to enable the lines company to gain access to and remove any of its equipment following the termination of this agreement and for the period ending six months after the date that termination takes effect;

 Access by us

-11.3 You must provide us with safe and unobstructed access to your premises (including inside any premises in which meters and other equipment are located) for the following purposes:
+11.3 You must provide us with safe and unobstructed access to your premises for the following purposes:

-(e) to investigate or repair any damage or interference, or suspected damage or interference to or with the network or any equipment used in relation to your electricity supply; and
+- (e) to investigate or repair any damage or interference, or suspected damage or interference to or with the network or any equipment used in relation to your electricity supply;

 Notice of access

 11.4 Except in routine situations (such as, for example, reading or inspecting a meter that is located on the outside of a building) or emergency situations, before accessing your premises we or the lines company will provide you with written notice of:

 - and (b) the purpose for which access to your premises is required.